ParedesGab/PP3-my-community-finances-app/README.md

 ![Mockup image](documentation/website-screenshots/1-mockup.png)

-**Welcome to MyFinances tracker APP!**
+**Welcome to the FinancialSurvey2025**

-  This expense tracker will help you monitor your income and expenses for 2025!

-  Are you ready to understand your spending habits?
+    This application collects information about income and expenses to better understand the economic landscape of your group, region, etc!.

+    Your participation will remain anonymous.
+    Thank you for helping us gain a deeper understanding of personal finances!

-  Let's go! 🚀
+    Let's get started! 🚀

 + The live page can be accessed via this [link](https://my-finances-tracker-5a1726e2723f.herokuapp.com/) UPDATE